 The substance is classified by IARC as Group 3: NOT classifiable as to its carcinogenicity to humans.
 Evidence of carcinogenicity may be inadequate or limited in animal testing.
-Persons with a history of asthma or other respiratory problems or are known.

-'''
+The substance is classified by IARC as Group 3: NOT classifiable as to its carcinogenicity to humans.
+Evidence of carcinogenicity may be inadequate or limited in animal testing.

 Long Term Effects:

-'''